2021 FIFA Beach Soccer World Cup: Host selection

 Confirmation of the awarding of hosting rights to Russia was announced at the FIFA Council meeting in Shanghai, China on 24 October 2019.

 Qualification

 A total of 16 teams qualified for the final tournament.
 In addition to Russia who qualified automatically as hosts, 15 other teams qualified from six separate continental competitions.
+The slot allocation was approved by the FIFA Council on 25 June 2020.

 The process of qualification to the World Cup finals began and ended in 2021.